-The My Home contents insurance is a specialist policy for tenants living in social housing.
-Provided by Thistle Tenant Risks and Great Lakes Insurance UK Limited, it protects household goods and contents - including furniture, electrical items, carpets, clothing, jewellery and ornament - against specific events, for example fire, theft or burst pipes.
+The Crystal Insurance Scheme is a specialist policy for tenants in social housing.
+Provided by Thistle Tenant Risks and Great Lakes Insurance UK Limited, it protects household goods and contents - including furniture, electrical items, carpets, clothing, and jewellery - against specific events, for example fire or theft.
 It also covers replacement of external locks if keys are lost or stolen and the contents of the fridge and freezer in the event of a breakdown.